-The aim of this research project is to examine how social media use is related to young people’s experience and enactment of empathy and honesty, and their identification with moral values.
+The aim of this research project was to examine how social media use is related to young people’s experience and enactment of empathy and honesty, and their identification with moral values.
 This project will also explore what types of regulation strategy that parents employ are most successful in mediating the effects of social media use.
-As a result of this research project evidence-based recommendations on social media use for schools and parents will be developed.
+As a result, this research project will provide evidence-based recommendations on social media use for schools and parents will be developed.

 The findings of this project will provide information to caregivers and educators on the influence of social media use on young people’s moral development.
 The research will also provide information on which regulation techniques might be most successful in a) impacting adolescents’ social media use, and b) mediating the impact of such social media use on their moral development.

-Read Dr. Blaire Morgan's 'Virtue Insight' blog post 'Are Facebook, the selfie and Snapchat threatening the moral character and values of young people?'
+Read our 'Virtue Insight' blog post 'Are Facebook, the selfie and Snapchat threatening the moral character and values of young people?'

-This project will be split into three separate studies running from around March 2016 to June 2017.
-The first study will pilot measures for operationalising adolescents’ social media use and gather information on the strategies parents employ to regulate their children’s social media use.
-The second study will explore the relationship between adolescents’ social media use, empathy, honesty and moral identity (hopefully with a comparison of ‘online’ and ‘offline’ moral identity).
-Finally, study three will bring these two parts of the research together so that the influence of parents on adolescents’ social media use and also the influence of adolescents’ social media use on their moral identity, empathy and honesty can be looked at in concert.
+This project will be split into three separate studies.
+The first study piloted measures for operationalising adolescents’ social media use and gather information on the strategies parents employ to regulate their children’s social media use.
+The second study explored the relationship between adolescents’ social media use, empathy, honesty and moral identity (hopefully with a comparison of ‘online’ and ‘offline’ moral identity).
+Finally, study three brought these two parts of the research together so that the influence of parents on adolescents’ social media use and also the influence of adolescents’ social media use on their moral identity, empathy and honesty can be looked at in concert.